Sukoon Houseboat, Srinagar

 Betaab Valley, 15 km east of Pahalgam town, is named after the 1983 Bollywood film shot there.
 The Lidder River runs turquoise through meadows ringed by dense pine and fir forests.
 Entry is ₹30 per person; the valley has basic cafes and pony rentals.

 Six kilometres further is Aru Valley — quieter, wilder, and more photogenic.
 Aru is also the main base for treks toward Kolahoi Glacier and the alpine Tarsar-Marsar lakes.
 Even if you’re not trekking, a 2-hour walk from the village through its pastures is deeply rewarding.
+For accommodation, browse our Pahalgam hotels guide.

 Adventure on the Lidder River